QingWei-Li/vue-markdown-loader/example/src/markdown.md

   啊哈哈哈
 </div>

->All script or style tags in html mark will be extracted.Script will be excuted, and style will be added to ducument head.
+> All script or style tags in html mark will be extracted.Script will be excuted, and style will be added to document head.
+> Notice if there is a string instance which contains special word "&lt;/script>", it will fetch a SyntaxError.
+> Due to the complexity to solve it, just don't do that.
 ```html
 <style scoped>
   .test {